Here’s a closer look at Chinese Electric Motorcycles we’re interested in and hope to see in Australia

-The reason we have bundled Telaria into this section are rumors that some of the top engineers at Sur Ron weren’t happy with the way product development was going so they broke away and launched Telaria.
-The bikes look pretty much identical but Telaria have fitted their models with slightly different components which they claim produce better performance and reliability.
+The reason we have bundled Talaria into this section are rumors that some of the top engineers at Sur Ron weren’t happy with the way product development was going so they broke away and launched Talaria.
+The bikes look pretty much identical but Talaria have fitted their models with slightly different components which they claim produce better performance and reliability.
 What we can say about both brands are – they make pretty impressive products for the price range.

 The only downside is longevity – we’ve had a lot of owners complaining that they have killed their motor/controller/battery by pushing the bike too hard.
 There doesn’t seem to be the same limits on premium brands Zero and Energica which safeguards from the bikes damaging themselves when being pushed hard.

 We were lucky enough to have an Evoke Urban S in our Burleigh Heads dealership for a time, and it was pretty fun to ride.
 Evoke has been one of the key players in electric motorcycles for a while now, and by far one of the most widespread globally.
 Something we really appreciate about the Evoke motorcycles is the super simple riding mechanics, making them perfect for new riders.